 While grid-hardening is important to establishing a more resilient electric grid, the increased ferocity exhibited by recent weather events has led some industry experts to the conclusion that outages are inevitable.
 Only so much can be done in a cost-effective manner to reinforce infrastructure against more than 200 mph winds.
 In these cases localized energy-often referred to as distributed energy resources (DERs)-becomes important to communities.
-States could consider policies that:
+States could consider policy that:

-Feature backup power or microgrids for critical facilities, such as schools, police and fire stations, first responders, hospitals, nursing homes and community centers.

-- Offer incentives for these projects, such as pilot programs, resilience grants, and incentives to bolster development by municipalities, private homeowners and business owners. - Create grants and programs to help homeowners and businesses co-optimize existing DERs, such as rooftop solar and battery storage, with technologies that allow those resources to serve vital loads when the grid is down.
-These programs could initially focus on individuals or communities that rely on medically essential devices that require electricity. - Establish microgrid service tariffs that provide operational and financial guarantees for potential developers, as in California, Hawaii and Puerto Rico. - Create and update statewide databases of emergency equipment-including backup generators, microgrids, satellite phones and other equipment-that could serve the state in emergency situations.
+- Features backup power or microgrids for critical facilities, such as schools, police and fire stations, first responders, hospitals, nursing homes and community centers. - Incentives for these projects, such as pilot programs, resilience grants, and incentives to bolster development by both municipalities and private homeowners and business owners. - Establish microgrid service tariffs that provide operational and financial guarantees for potential developers, as in California, Hawaii and Puerto Rico.